 Spineview! the LDI class in collaboration with the Luma Institute, brainstormed and came up with an idea that both captured a unique aspect of Pittsburgh’s on-screen history and also served as a convenient metaphor for community development – Zombies!

-The development, design and execution of PopUp!
-Pittsburgh provides these emerging leaders from our region’s corporate, public and non-profit sectors participating in the LDI cohort opportunities to hone the skills/strategies taught throughout the program which serve as the underpinning of their LDI program curriculum.
+The development, design and execution of the Community Impact Project/PopUp!
+Pittsburgh provides these emerging leaders, from our region’s corporate, public and nonprofit sectors participating in the LDI cohort, opportunities to hone the skills/strategies taught throughout the program which serve as the underpinning of their LDI program curriculum.

 To learn more about the PopUp!
 Pittsburgh visit www.popuppittsburgh.com.

 Now that we have experienced all of the sessions, I want to do it all again.
 I think I would appreciate it even more!
 The effort you and the staff put into the sessions is so obvious in the selection of speakers, the site visits, the discussion topics, really everything.
 Even after chatting with a few colleagues who are graduates of earlier programs (obviously not the best classes), this time last year I would not have anticipated the high level of engagement, insight, or opportunity that LPI presents to its participants.